Dive deeper!Use our Advanced Search

-On January 1, 2014, Sec.
-2404 of the Patient Protection and Affordable Care Act (PPACA) will go into effect.
-Sec.
-2404 applies the same spousal protections that are currently only for nursing home residents to be applied to spouses of Medicaid beneficiaries who receive home and community-based services under a waiver, a state plan, or through the PPACA’s Community First Choice Option.
+Section 2404 of the Patient Protection and Affordable Care Act (PPACA) addresses the institutional bias that applies these spousal protections only to nursing home residents by extending the protections to spouses of Medicaid beneficiaries who receive home and community-based services.

 The expanded spousal impoverishment protections help ensure the financial solvency of the Medicaid beneficiary’s spouse by providing the spouse with guaranteed minimum income and asset allotments, the levels of which are adjusted annually.